hiqb269/Group12-AdvancedHCI-project/README.md

 5.Click on Paste Login Token in the Spatial Portal window to log in.

 **Functionality**
--Broken vases are placed on the path where the avatar walks from point A to point B.
+a.
+Broken vases are placed on the path where the avatar walks from point A to point B.
--Audio cues are trigged to play when the avatar walks through the broken vases.
+b.
+Audio cues are trigged to play when the avatar walks through the broken vases.
--Ambient sound plays throughout when the avatar is inside the scene.
+c.
+Ambient sound plays throughout when the avatar is inside the scene.

 **Running the Project**
 _1. Testing in Spatial Sandbox_
-a.Open the project in Unity and ensure all assets are correctly imported.
+a.
+Open the project in Unity and ensure all assets are correctly imported.
-b.Click the Test Scene button in the Unity toolbar to upload the scene to the Spatial Sandbox.
+b.
+Click the Test Scene button in the Unity toolbar to upload the scene to the Spatial Sandbox.
-c.The scene will automatically open in your web browser for testing.
+c.
+The scene will automatically open in your web browser for testing.

 _2.Publishing on Spatial_
-a.Click the Publish button in the Unity toolbar to open the Spatial Portal.
+a.
+Click the Publish button in the Unity toolbar to open the Spatial Portal.
-b.Click Publish to upload the project to Spatial.
+b.
+Click Publish to upload the project to Spatial.
-c.Monitor the publishing status in Spatial Studio.
+c.
+Monitor the publishing status in Spatial Studio.

 ## Source Code and Version Control
 Source Code: [Github repository] (https://github.com/hiqb269/Group12-AdvancedHCI-project)